 It's a very masculine world, and I'm very sorry about that because all the people of the fairer sex, the professionals of the fairer sex, that I always met on my way, they were always very very good, very prepared...

 You are an incredible representative of the world of the fairer sex in Italian digital.

 Veronica, would you like to tell us something about yourself?
-Introduce yourself, so for those who don't know you we say something.
+You introduce yourself, so for those who don't know you we say something.

-Veronica Gentili: So, I am a digital entrepreneur, I specialized in Facebook-marketing because I really liked it, because I saw a great business opportunity in it.
+Veronica Gentili: So, I am a digital entrepreneur, and I specialized in Facebook-marketing because I loved it, because I saw a great business opportunity in it.